python/typing/docs/spec/protocol.rst

       def leaves(self) -> Iterable['Traversable']:
           ...

-Note that for recursive protocols, a class is considered a subtype of the protocol in situations where the decision depends on itself.
+Note that for recursive protocols, a class is considered assignable to the protocol in situations where the decision depends on itself.
 Continuing the previous example::